-Martin Ellsbury (Sean Patrick Flanery, Lasso) is turning on the charm and plying a young lass with wine.
+Martin Ellsbury (Sean Patrick Flanery, Lasso, Assault on VA-33) is turning on the charm and plying a young lass with wine.
 Drugged wine as it turns out and she soon passes out.
 Instead of lechery though, he has homicide in mind and strangles her.
 He takes the body out to the orchard to bury and is dragged into the bushes by an unseen creature.

 Fast forward, Thomas (Jay Mohr, American Nightmares, Go) and Bernice (Amanda Wyss, Silverado, Big Legend) are moving into Martin’s former residence.
 Daughters Wendy (Emmalee Parker) and Lisa (India Ennenga) are ok with it.
-Oldest daughter Juliet (Katrina Bowden, Piranha 3DD, Tucker And Dale Vs Evil) not so much.
+Oldest daughter Juliet (Katrina Bowden, Piranha 3DD, Great White) not so much.
 Mom and Dad leave the girls alone and some lowlifes turn up.
 Juliet invites them in.
 And that’s when things start to get hairy.

 Hunter’s Moon is a disaster from start to finish.
 The opening murder is staged so poorly it’s almost funny.
 Flanery, who was in the much better werewolf film High Moon, is totally wasted.
 Much of his part actually seems to have been shot with a body double.
 And it doesn’t get better as it goes on.

 Juliet is constantly treated like she’s a kid, despite the fact Katrina Bowden is in her 30s and looks it.
 It’s their first night in the new house.
 There reports of another serial strangler in the area.
 So, Mom and Dad go on an overnight trip and leave the girls alone.
 This is harder to believe than werewolves.